 How are the pay and benefits?

 New Zealand is a great place to further your game development career.
-We’re high-tech, English-speaking, family-friendly, cosmopolitan and have great coffee in the world.
+We’re high-tech, English-speaking, family-friendly, cosmopolitan and have some of the best coffee in the world.
 Being surrounded by nature is part of the New Zealand way of life, from a waterfront walk in your lunch break to a weekend field trip.
 Situated between America and Asia, but with Māori and European heritage, New Zealand is a multi-cultural and beautiful country.

 Aotearoa, as New Zealand is also known in the native Māori language, is a creative place.
 Our film and visual effects industry is world-famous and there is a strong, collaborative game dev community with regular meetups and conferences.